 TRANSLATION NOTE: The word for ‘governor’ in that verse is actually ‘general’ or ‘military leader’ – אלוף (pronounced: ah-loof).
 It actually comes from the word אלף (pronounced: eh-lef), meaning thousand – the implication being that a general in ancient times was a leader of a thousand soldiers.
 But, NOT a governor.
 Why the translators chose ‘governor’ is a mystery.

 Verses five and six mean that the Israeli military, called the Israel Defense Forces (IDF), will be fighting in the countryside around Jerusalem, and south of Jerusalem.
-The Palestinians will be attempting to kill the Jews, and the IDF will be doing its best to defend the settlements like Gush Etzion, Efrat, Har Adar, Giv’at Ze’ev, Ma’ale Adumim and a host of others.
+The Palestinians and the leading elements of the Gog and Magog alliance will be attempting to kill the Jews, and the IDF will be doing its best to defend the settlements like Gush Etzion, Efrat, Har Adar, Giv’at Ze’ev, Ma’ale Adumim and a host of others.

 Including the Jerusalem neighborhood that I lived in for years – Gilo.

-At the same time, Israel will be attacked from the north, by the forces of Gog and Magog.
+At the same time, the main army of Gog and Magog will be advancing into Israel from the north.
 And, just as in 1967, the only soldiers defending Jerusalem itself will be reserve units, made up of Jerusalem residents.
 When it says ‘the inhabitants of Jerusalem’ in verse five, it means that the situation will be so bad that everyone will be issued some kind of weapon and asked to defend the city.
 When we get to chapter 13 of Zechariah, we’ll see that it will be a desperate time in which two thirds of everyone in the land of Israel will die.
 Most will die from the earthquake (Isaiah 30), but at least some will die in the fighting.

 But, the next verse injects a bitter and ironic point: